Egalitaristen/Youtube2Discord/README.md

    git push
    ```

+7. Set the correct GitHub Actions permissions as described in the "Important" section above.

-7. The GitHub Action should now be set up and will run automatically every hour.
+8. The GitHub Action should now be set up and will run automatically every hour.
 You can also manually trigger it from the Actions tab in your GitHub repository.

 ## How It Works

 - The bot checks the specified YouTube channels every hour for new videos.
-- When a new video is found, it posts only the video URL to the Discord channel using the webhook.
+- When a new video (less than 24 hours old) is found, it posts the video URL to the Discord channel using the webhook.
-- The bot keeps track of the last 5 video IDs for each channel to avoid reposting the same videos.
+- The bot keeps track of posted videos to avoid reposting the same videos.

-## Customization

-- To change how often the bot checks for new videos, edit the cron schedule in `.github/workflows/youtube_check.yml`.
-- To modify the check interval within the script, edit the `CHECK_INTERVAL` variable in `main.py`.

 ## Troubleshooting

 If you encounter any issues:

-1. Check the Actions tab in your GitHub repository for any error messages.
+1. Check the GitHub Actions logs for any error messages.
 2. Ensure your `DISCORD_WEBHOOK_URL` secret is set correctly.
 3. Verify that the YouTube channel IDs in `channels.json` are correct.
-4. Make sure the webhook has the necessary permissions in your Discord server.
+4. Double-check that you've set the correct permissions for GitHub Actions as described in the "Important" section.

 ## Contributing